 Early to bed

 I retired to bed early as the next evening I was due to meet Aisha, another Joey local (it seems that I had beautiful women queuing up to take me out in Beirut…).
-Myself and Aisha had initially planned to find a local music event to offer me an insight into Lebanese culture.
+I and Aisha had initially planned to find a local music event to offer me an insight into Lebanese culture.
 However, I had come down with a cold and so fancied something a bit lower key.
 Thanks to an extensive knowledge of the locality, Aisha quickly found us an awesome place to eat some hearty, warming, (but not so traditional Lebanese) food which did wonders for my cold.
-The restaurant she chose was pretty damn awesome, the upstairs area was fashioned into a mellow, cosy café and the downstairs set up as a creative hangout space with book shelves, guitars and even a projector showing free films.
-Frankly it was unlike any other space I have ever found, I was thrilled to have found this place and I doubt I would ever have managed to do so on my own.
-After dinner Aisha took me on a brief walking tour of the neighbourhood the highlights of which where the cat on the ledge, the dog sleeping in a doorway and the shoes tossed over the telephone cable (all legitimate landmarks in Beirut!).
+The restaurant she chose was pretty damn awesome, the upstairs area was fashioned into a mellow, cozy café and the downstairs set up as a creative hangout space with bookshelves, guitars and even a projector showing free films.
+Frankly, it was unlike any other space I have ever found, I was thrilled to have found this place and I doubt I would ever have managed to do so on my own.
+After dinner Aisha took me on a brief walking tour of the neighbourhood the highlights of which were the cat on the ledge, the dog sleeping in a doorway and the shoes tossed over the telephone cable (all legitimate landmarks in Beirut!).

 My last night in Beirut was spent tasting delicious (and I mean truly fucking delicious) Lebanese food before dancing around tables to Arabic music with Jinay and her friends at a cool place in the Hamra neighbourhood.
 A conversation I got into with a stranger at the bar summarised my whole thing pretty well.